 Child Participation in the Religion

 Children of Jehovah’s Witnesses learn to participate in the religion from a very young age, and certainly there is nothing wrong with some forms of this participation.
 For example, during their weekly study of the Watchtower magazine, a child might be called on to give a simple answer.
-When they become old enough, they may read scriptures as part of their comments or give short discourses in front of the congregation.
+When they become old enough, they may read scriptures as part of their comments, or give short discourses in front of the congregation.

 Participation Versus Labor

-Participating in church services when you’re a child is certainly not anything new or specific to Jehovah’s Witnesses; Catholics have altar boys, other religions have Sunday schools with youth participation along with youth choirs, volunteer groups, and the like.
+Participating in church services when you’re a child is certainly not anything new or specific to Jehovah’s Witnesses; Catholics have altar boys, other religions have Sunday schools with youth participation, along with youth choirs, volunteer groups, and the like.
 However, when does participation in church activities cross the line into labor for a corporation, and when does that labor become illegal for a young child?

 Think for a moment about the preaching work of Jehovah’s Witnesses and what it entails.
 When I was “in,” there was a meeting to organize car groups at 9:00 a.m. at the local Kingdom Hall; we would usually be out and knocking on our first door by 9:30, and perhaps stop at noon.

 For a child being brought into this work, they would be sitting at a Kingdom Hall by 9:00 a.m., and not be done with this work until noon; that’s three hours of walking up and down streets or sitting in the Kingdom Hall or a car, waiting for others.

-While the picture above is not from a Kingdom Hall build site, I do remember children working on those types of sites for many years before rules were finally put into place regarding a minimum age for such work (15 in the area in which I live).
-Note that those children I remember, and the teens who currently volunteer at such sites, are building a new Kingdom Hall for which their own families may have helped pay for, and which will be owned by the leaders of his religion.
-(See this post for more on the property flipping and other financial schemes of Jehovah’s Witnesses.)
+Heat, cold, and rain may not seem hazardous when knocking on doors of residential homes, but I do remember children working on construction sites for Jehovah’s Witness buildings, before rules were finally put into place regarding a minimum age for such work (usually 15 or 16, according to my sources).
+Note that these children are constructing, not a barn or shed or even a new home for their family, but a building which will be owned by the leaders of his religion.
+(See this post for more information on the property flipping of Jehovah’s Witnesses.)

 Child Labor = Religion of Love?